raven-dev-ops/tool_csv_data/README.md

 ## Roadmap

 - See `ROADMAP.md` for Phases 2–7: multi-file intake, fuzzy dedupe, Excel output, data quality, GUI settings, integrations, advanced matching, and packaging/ops.

+## Housekeeping

+- Legacy scripts and local build artifacts have been removed from the root.
+- Use GitHub Actions to generate Kanban boards and Releases with executables.
+- Executables are published as release assets; they are not stored in the repo.

 ## Troubleshooting